-An individual provider must meet the following standards:
+An individual provider must meet the following standards: 1.
+Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.

-- 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - 2.
-Have a signed ODP Provider Agreement on file with ODP. - 3.
-Complete standard ODP required orientation and training. - 4.
-New providers demonstrate compliance with ODP standards through completion of a self- assessment and validation of required documentation, policies and procedures. - 5.
-Comply with the Pennsylvania Home Improvement Consumer Protection Act. - 6.
-Have Workers' Compensation Insurance in accordance state law. - 7.
-Comply with Department standards related to provider qualifications.
+4. New providers demonstrate compliance with ODP standards through completion of a self- assessment and validation of required documentation, policies and procedures.

+5. Comply with the Pennsylvania Home Improvement Consumer Protection Act.

+6. Have Workers' Compensation Insurance in accordance state law.

+7. Comply with Department standards related to provider qualifications.